gamingdy/Just-BOT/README.md

 If you encounter a bug, you can create an issue, with details of the bug encountered.

-For more features, you can create a pull request, with details about your features
+For more features, you can create an issue, with details about your features

 ## TODO LIST: